 Prune the tropical plants to maintain a particular shape or size.

-For tropical plants, learning and practising propagation techniques is important for the different species.
+Learning and practicing propagation techniques is important for tropical plants for the different species.

-Always clean the leaves of tropical plants which help in photosynthesis and makes them healthier plant.
+Always clean the leaves of tropical plants, which help in photosynthesis and make them healthier plants.
 They also look very attractive.

 8. Pest and Disease Management